 Representative Jarjura (74th District) testified that this bill would be an economic boost to the city of Waterbury and the surrounding municipalities that would sell their goods and services to the people who would attend these square dancing conventions.

 On April 26, 1995, the folk dance bill was approved by the House and forwarded to the Senate.

 The Senate managed to dispense with HB5154 more rapidly than the House.
 The Senate approved HB5154 in about three weeks; on May 18, 1995.

 Governor John G. Rowland signed House Bill No. 5154 June 6, 1995 designating the square dance the official folk dance of Connecticut.

 How did everybody make out after passing this legislation?

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.

 Square dancing is to be distinguished from related dances called contra or longways dance where couples stand double file in a line and from round dances where couples stand in a circle.
 The origin of the square dance can be traced to English derivation and to the stately French cotillion performed in square formation that was popular at the court of Louis the fifteenth later replace by the quadrille (another square dance).

-The following information is excerpted from the Connecticut General Statutes, Title 3, Chapter 32, Section 3-110k.
+The following information was excerpted from the Connecticut General Statutes, Title 3, Chapter 22, Section 3-110k.